zuvbruuv/Luna-Interface-Suite/Documentation.md

 # Introduction
 This Documentation Is Last Updated for Prerelease Beta 2.1
 ## Why Choose Luna?
-  Reliable And Stable\n
+  Reliable And Stable
-  Beautful Design\n
+  Beautful Design
-  Open Sourced\n
+  Open Sourced
-  Amazing Features like key system, custom configs, prebuilt tabs and more!\n Smooth And Excellent Performance\n
+  Amazing Features like key system, custom configs, prebuilt tabs and more!
+  Smooth And Excellent Performance

 Now Let's Get Started, Shall We?

 **Also hope shlex will add this docs.sirius.menu but its fine here lol**